Legrandgroup/robotframework-bonjourlibrary/README.md

 To make sure you restrict to IPv4 or IPv6, filter IP types when running `Get Services`

+#### `Expect Service On MAC`

+*Test if at lease one service exists on a device with a specific MAC address*

+Note: the search will be performed on the service cache so `Get Services` or `Import Results` must have been run prior to calling this keyword

+Also this means that this keyword will perform not perform the check for service right now but rather at the time the last `Get Services` updated the internal service cache.

+In order to use this keyword, you will need to request IP to MAC address resolution (6th argument of Get Services)

+#### `Expect No Service On MAC`

+*Test if a service is absent from a device with the specific MAC address*

+Note: the search will be performed on the service cache so `Get Services` or `Import Results` must have been run prior to calling this keyword

+Also this means that this keyword will perform not perform the check for service right now but rather at the time the last `Get Services` updated the internal service cache.

+In order to use this keyword, you will need to request IP to MAC address resolution (6th argument of Get Services)

 #### `Wait For Service Name`

 *Wait (until a timeout) for a service to be published (selection by name)*